shannonpeng/shannonpeng.com/app/content/projects/zooming-away.md

 ### Audio and Video FX

 To sell the illusion that the live actor is dialing in from a space capsule, we process her microphone and webcam feeds before sending them to Zoom.
 We pass the audio through Logic Pro X, where we apply EQ, distortion, and other plugins to achieve a lo-fi, crackly sound.
-We run the video through [Snap Camera](https://snapcamera.snapchat.com/), where we add a head-tracking heads-up display, shaking effect, scanning effect, and color correction (using custom AR lenses made in [Lens Studio](https://lensstudio.snapchat.com/)).
+We run the video through [Snap Camera](https://snapcamera.snapchat.com/), where we add a head-tracking heads-up display, a shaking effect, a scanning effect, and color correction, using custom AR lenses made in [Lens Studio](https://lensstudio.snapchat.com/).

 ### Control Console, Actor's Panel, and Server